ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 .. code::

     pip install -e .

-PyDPF-Core and PyDPF-Post python modules can now be used.
-The instructions to install and get started with PyDPF-Core (ansys-dpf-core module) can be found at `Getting Started section <https://dpf.docs.pyansys.com/getting_started/install.html>`_.

 Using DPF Server
 ----------------

 Running the DPF Server with PyDPF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+PyDPF-Core is a Python client API communicating with a **DPF Server**, either
+through the network using gRPC or directly in the same process.
+PyDPF-Post is a Python
+module based on PyDPF-Core.
+Both PyDPF-Core and PyDPF-Post python modules can be used with the DPF Server.
+The instructions to install and get started with PyDPF-Core
+can be found at `PyDPF-Core, Getting Started section <https://dpf.docs.pyansys.com/getting_started/install.html>`_.
+The instructions to install and get
+started with PyDPF-Post can be found at `PyDPF-Post, Getting Started section <https://post.docs.pyansys.com/getting_started/install.html>`_.

 With PyDPF-Core and PyDPF-Post, the first creation of most DPF entities will start a DPF Server with the current default configuration and context.
 For example, the following code will automatically start a DPF Server behind the scenes: